 I was a secondary drama teacher before I became a mother.
-My life was ruled by bells, time and control.
+My life was ruled by bells, structure and control.
 Things were ordered, familiar and predictable.
 The complete opposite of becoming a mother!

 I gave birth to my beautiful son Alexander in November 2011.
 I was 31.
 His birth was wonderful, uneventful and I recovered really well.
 We were discharged in a few days and on the first night at home I could not get him to settle.
 I had to rush to the bathroom to be sick.
-That was the first indicator that all wasn't well with me, but it was another 4 months until I became really unwell.
+That was the first indicator that all wasn't well with me, but it was another 4 months before things really came unstuck.

 - Info & Support

 - After Birth

 "To parents who might be struggling, I give you my advice as someone who has been there.
 Please ask for help the minute you feel unhappy.
 Do NOT feel guilty.
 Guilt is a symptom of the illness.
 Be honest with yourself.
 You have an illness.
 You are unwell.
 Like any medical condition, postnatal depression requires medical treatment.
 You can and you will recover."